fword-dev/f-word.dev/src/episodes/3/index.md

 **Vadim Makeev:** Yeah.
 Well they still publish once in a while, some updates on Opera Chromium engine but otherwise, nothing’s going on.
 But I designed and built this website back in 2013 and I used masonry layout on the main page.
 Main page is full of recent articles, like small previews and some pictures, some text and so, it’s like three column layout.
 I tried to use multi-column layout for this and it was totally fine.

 **Vadim Makeev:** But I realized that implementations in Safari and Chrome are buggy.
-And sometimes, I would get two or 300 pixel gap out of nowhere, at the bottom of the multi-column list.
+And sometimes, I would get 200 or 300 pixel gap out of nowhere, at the bottom of the multi-column list.
 So I thought, I need to do some other way.
-Plus, if you use multi-column layout and the content goes down, the first column and only then it gets to the second one.if your content is very long, you want to probably feature the latest articles on top.
+Plus, if you use multi-column layout and the content goes down, the first column and only then it gets to the second one, if your content is very long, you want to probably feature the latest articles on top.

 **Vadim Makeev:** So you’ll need some sort of different order.
 So I implemented this masonry layout script.
 I think it’s based on multi-column layout but when the page loads, it applies some JavaScript magic and it becomes the truly masonry layout.
 Basically what it does is, it replaces some elements and it rearranges those elements.
 And it’s a very clever script and it was a really nice thing to do and easy thing to do.
 I don’t think it impacts the rendering too much.